sijopkd/recommendation-system-using-meetup-data/README.md

 ## Approach

 1) Data Source: Extracted data of Austin, Texas using Meetup API to extract JSON objects of events, groups, rsvp counts etc.
-2) Data wrangling to create user-item matrix
+2) Data wrangling to create user-item matrix using implicit feedbacks
+  - RSVP counts: Number of times a user has attended a group's event
+  - TimeDelta: The number of days between a user
 3) Hyperparameter tuning using PySpark on the Databrick platform
 4) Final recommendations using the selected hyperparameters

 ## Results

+1)

 ## Credits
 - Starter code has been taken from [Sumit Kumar Arora](https://github.com/reachsumit).